david-salac/Portable-spreadsheet-generator/README.md

 ```

 ### Demo
-The following demo contains the simple example with aggregations.
+The following demo contains a simple example with aggregations.
 ```
 import portable_spreadsheet as ps import numpy as np